CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 This room served as a miners' barracks, providing rest for the skilled delvers working within Tide Echo Cavern between their shifts.
 Anyone who listens at the partially open door can faintly discern crunching and splintering sounds, making a DC 10 Wisdom (Perception) check to do so.

 ```
 Inside this chamber, old stone bunks are neatly arranged along the walls, while a corroded iron brazier filled with cold coals sits near the room's center.
-The floor is strewn with the bones of half a dozen dwarves and orcs, all adorned with fragments of their armor.
+The floor is strewn with the bones of half a dozen dwarves and ogrekins, all adorned with fragments of their armor.
 Amongst the remains, three gray, hunched figures squat, pawing at the scraps and gnawing on the bones.
 ```

 Three ghouls from the pack in area 9 are present, cracking and gnawing at the ancient bones in the hopes of finding some remaining morsels of marrow.
 Eager for a fresh meal, the ghouls attack immediately.